Skip to main content

 Community events

 Look for community-run events and services that have been created for people with low vision.
-What’s On in the city of Sydney often has events that are designed specifically for people with low vision or have been created to be accessible for people with low vision.
-Other local councils often promote the accessibility of events as well; make sure to check your local council’s website.
+Check your council's websites to find out about local events that are designed specifically for people with low vision or have been created to be accessible for people with low vision.

 By exploring these avenues, you can connect with peers who have low vision and share your interests, forming valuable friendships and support networks.